|

 later years Margaret moved into administration at Canadian Pacific Airways

 where she worked for over 20 years.
-In 1956 she married Kieth Rutledge.
+In 1956 she married Keith Rutledge.

 Margaret Fane Rutledge was inducted the British Columbia Aviation Hall of